 Privileged Access Management

-  Many documented attacks on corporate networks have been shown to have used stolen admin credentials to create backdoors, which are then used to steal data over a long period of time.
+Many documented attacks on corporate networks used stolen admin credentials to create backdoors.
+These backdoors are then used to steal data over a long period of time.

 - Web Service for Certificate Management

 These are REST web services which allow developers to integrate identity and access processes into their solutions.